William Ryrie: Work

+Magisterial career

 Ryrie was appointed as a magistrate in Melbourne in 1840, but earlier in the same year had been involved in a duel there, with Peter Snodgrass.

 Ryrie became a prominent citizen on the new colony of Victoria, which separated from New South Wales in July 1851.
 He was an early member of the Melbourne Club and a founding trustee of the Scot's Church.

+Personal life

 William Ryrie married his step-mother's younger sister, Marianne Campbell Cassels, in 1845.
 The marriage took place at what had, by then, become his father's house, Arnprior, at Larbert.
 William and Marianne had two daughters, Helen and Anne, and one son, John.

+Death

 William Ryrie died on 21 July 1856, while visiting Scotland.
 His wife Marianne died at her home at Burwood, in June 1876.

+Legacy

 Ryrie Street, in Braidwood, is named after him, but Ryrie Park is named after his half-brother Alexander Ryrie.
 Ryrie Street, a major thoroughfare in Geelong, is almost certainly named after him.